alephobjects/cura-build/README.md

   * This project supports Python 3.5.1 except for a bug in cx_Freeze.
 Use Python 3.5.2 if possible.
   * You will need the latest version of pip `python -m pip install -U pip`
 * **cx_Freeze**
-  * It will be installed when mingw32-make is run.
-  * There is no need to install it manually.
   * `pip install cx_Freeze`
   * As of 1-26-2017 the latest version of cx_Freeze (5.0.1) does not support Python 3.5.1 without a patch: https://bitbucket.org/anthony_tuininga/cx_freeze/issues/225/cxfreeze-module-dis-has-no-attribute
 * **NumPy** (http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy)
-  * It will be installed when mingw32-make is run.
-  * There is no need to install it manually.
   * __NOTE__: make sure to get the NON-MKL version!
   * __NOTE__: CJ: It looks like this needs MKL, the above link only provides MKL versions, and Ultimaker Cura uses MKL.
 * **SciPy** (http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy)
-  * It will be installed when mingw32-make is run.
-  * There is no need to install it manually.
 * **PySerial** from https://pypi.python.org/pypi/pyserial/3.2.1
-  * It will be installed when mingw32-make is run.
-  * There is no need to install it manually.
   * It can be installed via `pip3 install pyserial`
 * **Py2Exe** (https://pypi.python.org/pypi/py2exe/0.9.2.0/#downloads)
-  * It will be installed when mingw32-make is run.
-  * There is no need to install it manually.
   * The easiest way to install this is to run the command `pip install py2exe`.
 The executable `build_exe.exe` should now be in your `<python dir>/Scripts` directory.
 You may have to add `<python dir>/Scripts` to you `%PATH%`.
 * **Numpy-STL** (https://pypi.python.org/pypi/numpy-stl)
-  * It will be installed when mingw32-make is run.
-  * There is no need to install it manually.
   * Also the easiest way to install is via `pip3 install numpy-stl`.
 * **Zeroconf** (https://pypi.python.org/pypi/zeroconf)
-  * It will be installed when mingw32-make is run.
-  * There is no need to install it manually.
   * Again the easiest way to install is via `pip3 install zeroconf`.
 * **Visual C++ 2015 Build Tools (http://landinghub.visualstudio.com/visual-cpp-build-tools)**:
   Go to "custom installation" and choose: